mocatfrio/documentation-of-everything/deployment/lamp_mlvn_wsl_ubuntu.md

 ## Installation

 LAMP stands for Linux, Apache, MySQL, and PHP.
-While, MLVN stands for MongoDB, Laravel, VueJS, and NodeJS :).
+While, MLVN stands for MongoDB, Laravel, VueJS, and NodeJS, Lol :)

 What to install:
 * Apache2
 * PHP 7.4
 * Composer and Laravel
 * MySQL and PhpMyAdmin
-* MongoDB and MongoDBCompass
+* MongoDB and MongoDBCompass / Robo3T
 * NodeJS and NPM

 Preparation: